hpi-schul-cloud/schulcloud-calendar/schulcloud_api_requirements.md

 _Response_: Verification and UUID of related user

 #### Map from UUID to related user UUID(s)
-(For the notification service in order to notify all users belonging to an event.)
+As the calendar service we need to get all users belonging to a UUID in order to bulk create events (e.g. when accessed through our REST API by a submission system) individually for each user.
+In addition, the notification service requires this endpoint to notify all users belonging to an event.

 _Request_: UUID